okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 The System Log API provides near real-time, read-only access to your org's System Log and is the programmatic counterpart of the [System Log UI](https://help.okta.com/okta_help.htm?type=oie&id=ext_Reports_SysLog).

-The log records system events that are related to your organization.
+The log records system events that are related to your org.
 These records provide detailed information on events, activities, and performance metrics critical to the operations between your Okta org, apps, and users.
 You can use the System Log to:

 * provide an audit trail
 * diagnose errors or problems